highmobility/hmkit-android/README.md

-Set the release environment in root build.gradle (ext property release = 0/1/2). call ./gradlew artifactoryPublish to release all of the packages. call ./gradlew :hmkit-android:artifactoryPublish to release a specific package.
+Set the release environment in root build.gradle (ext property release = 0/1/2). call ./gradlew artifactoryPublish to release all of the packages. call ./gradlew :hmkit-utils:artifactoryPublish to release a specific package.

 If pushing the same version number, in dev package will be overwritten, in release rejected.